AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 Preliminary uploads a file to the cloud before sending it in a message, which can be useful for uploading of being recorded voice and video notes.
 Updates updateFile will be used

 - to notify about upload progress and successful completion of the upload.
-The file will not have a persistent remote identifier until it will be sent in a message
+The file will not have a persistent remote identifier until it is sent in a message

 #### Parameters